 Saudi Arabia says two killed after cleric's arrest

-DUBAI (Reuters) - Saudi Arabia said on Monday two men had been killed following Sunday's arrest of a prominent Shi'ite Muslim cleric that stirred some protests in the oil-producing east of the country.
+DUBAI (Reuters) - Saudi Arabia said on Monday that two men had been killed after protests in a Shi'ite Muslim area in the eastern part of the world's top oil exporter, following the arrest of a prominent Shi'ite cleric.

-"Security authorities were notified by a nearby medical center of the arrival of four individuals brought in by their relatives," spokesman Major General Mansour Turki said in a comment sent to Reuters.
+"Security authorities had been notified by a nearby medical center on the arrival of four individuals brought in by their relatives," Major General Mansour Turki, the spokesman, said in a comment sent to Reuters.

 "Two of them were dead, the other two were slightly injured.
-Competent authorities initiated investigations into the incident."
+Competent authorities initiated investigations in the incident."

-"In the aftermath of the arrest ... a limited number of people assembled in the town of Awamiya," the Interior Ministry statement said.
-"Gun shots were overheard in random areas of the town.
+"In the aftermath of the arrest ... a limited number of people have assembled in the town of Awamiya," the Interior Ministry statement said.
+"Gun shots have been overheard in random areas of the town.
 However, there was no security confrontation whatsoever."

 Activists from the Eastern Province, where most of Saudi Arabia's Shi'ites live, posted pictures on the Internet of a grey-bearded man they identified as Nimr inside a vehicle.